yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 certificate associated with said identifier.
 A primary use case is that of a Content Delivery Network (CDN, the third party) terminating TLS sessions on behalf of a content provider (the owner of a domain name).
-The presented mechanism allows the owner of the identifier to retain control over the delegation and revoke it at any time by cancelling the associated Short-Term, Automatically Renewed (STAR) certificate renewal with the ACME CA.  Another key property of this mechanism is it does not require any modification to the deployed TLS ecosystem.
+The presented mechanism allows the owner of the identifier to retain control over the delegation and revoke it at any time.
+A key property of this mechanism is it does not require any modification to the deployed TLS ecosystem.